 Any type of brain injury can have serious long-term consequences.
 Some brain injuries do not involve visible head injuries, and often go undetected and untreated, leaving the victim vulnerable to further damage and additional injuries.
-An impact to the head is not necessary for TBI to occur.
+An impact to the head is not necessary for a traumatic brain injury to occur.

-Some of the most common types of TBI include:
+Some of the most common types of traumatic brain injury include:

-- Concussion: Concussions are the most common form of TBI.
+- Concussion: Concussions are the most common form of traumatic brain injury.
 They can be caused by an impact to the head or sudden and violent movement.
-People tend to believe that a concussion is a fairly minor injury, and that any danger or damage from a concussion goes away within 24 hours or a few days.
+People tend to believe that a concussion is a fairly minor injury and that any danger or damage from a concussion goes away within 24 hours or a few days.
 This could not be farther from the truth.
 A concussion is, in fact, a brain injury.
-It can cause substantial damage to the cranial nerves, and can take months or years to heal, or even result in permanent problems.
+It can cause substantial damage to the cranial nerves and can take months or years to heal, or even result in permanent problems.